-Much like a divorce, a legal separation clearly lays out financial obligations and limits to liability, which can protect both parties.
-If there are children, legal separation may also specify arrangements for childcare, financial obligations pertaining to children, and temporary custody.
+Much like a divorce, a separation clearly lays out financial obligations and limits to liability, which can protect both parties.
+If there are children, it may also specify arrangements for childcare, financial obligations pertaining to children, and temporary custody.

-Note that legal separation is not an option everywhere in the U.S. As is the case with divorce, laws governing legal separation vary by state.
+Note that legal separation is not an option everywhere in the U.S. As is the case with divorce, laws governing it vary by state.

-- Some states recognize legal separation, but do not require it.
+- Some states recognize it, but do not require it.

-- Some states do not allow legal separation as an option.
+- Some states do not allow it as an option.

-- For more on specific states requiring, recognizing, or disallowing legal separation, see here.
+- For more on specific states requiring, recognizing, or disallowing it, see here.

 Why Choose Legal Separation over Divorce?

-People opt for legal separation over divorce for many reasons that are personal, logistical, and financial.
+People opt for separation over divorce for many reasons that are personal, logistical, and financial.

 Among the personal reasons, you and your spouse may decide to take time apart to see if you really want to end the marriage.
 You may have religious beliefs that make divorce an unacceptable option, but you wish to live separately and protect your financial future in the process.